The recipe of super easy green peas with mint is an “easy-peasy” one! Perfect for a quick dinner served with a favorite piece of meat.

 Mint– Fresh or dried

-Oil to saute the vegetables
+Oil to saute the vegetables or butter

 In a little sauce pan warm up a little bit of oil and add the chopped onion.
 Saute it until translucent.

-Add chopped mint, dill, salt and pepper to taste and toss everything together.
+Add chopped mint, salt and pepper to taste and toss everything together.
 Serve warm with your favorite piece of meat, as a side dish.

 This dish is extremely easy to make and delicious.
 Even your kids will love it.